Hotels seem to have perfected the practice of surprising guests with extra fees like these:

-Skip hotels entirely and instead rent a private home through sites like VRBO (Vacation Rentals By Owner) and Homestay.
+Skip hotels entirely and instead rent a private home through sites like VRBO (Vacation Rentals By Owner).
 These typically charge a cleaning deposit and booking fee, but the companies’ websites should display such costs clearly.
 Incremental fees for use of equipment or amenities are uncommon.

 7. Get loyalty program elite status

 If you have earned elite status with a hotel loyalty program, you may be able to avoid some fees, like late check-out and internet fees.

 ThePointsGuy says that some chains or certain hotels in a chain will waive resort fees when you book using rewards points.
 Read their blog post for a detailed discussion.

 Hotels — even suburban hotels and motels — have begun charging to park in their non-valet lots.
 Your options include:

 - Finding free on-street parking.

 - Staying in the suburbs, where parking is often free or cheaper.

 - Searching the internet for cheaper parking garages near your hotel.

 - Using a coupon.
 Search online for “parking” and “coupons” and the city’s name.